azam-akram/uuid-generator/README.md

 # UUID generator service

 This microservice exposes an end point and generates UUID for a user.
-I have written another microservice message-service (https://github.com/azam-akram/message-service) which exposes number of endpoints to keeps track of messages retrived to/from database.
+I have written another microservice message-service (https://github.com/azam-akram/message-service) which exposes number of endpoints to keeps track of messages retrieved to/from database.
 The message-service uses uuid-generator service to fetch uuid for newly created message in the system.
 Both services are discoverable through consul.

 ## How to run
 I have written instructions about how to run this application with and withour docker container.